TABLE OF CONTENTS

 "I practice three main shots," she says.
 "A lag, a roquet, and a hoop.
 They're your three basic shots, and they're the three you should be practicing."

-"Unfortunately, too many players are obsessed with putting their ball as close as possible to the hoop," she explains.
+"Unfortunately, too many players are obsessed with putting their ball as close as possible to the hoop," she says.
 "When I played a lot of the better players, they were all going further back.
 I'm gonna put my ball in close.
 Well, all I was doing was setting myself up as fodder, because all they did was whack me away and their ball stayed there."

 A good lag puts you in your hoop-running comfort zone while making you a difficult target for your opponent.

-"If you are there, you've practiced running hoops, go have the confidence," she urges.
+"If you are there, you've practiced running hoops, go have the confidence," she says.
 "What's the worst that can happen?
 You miss.
 But if you start saying to yourself, 'Oh, I better get rid of them,' they're just gonna come back and they might block you, and you may never see that hoop ever again.
 Go for it."

 "Get the basics right.
 The rest will flow."